 Electronic Claims Submissions (837)

 For submission of 837s, providers are to use Payor ID: 52106.
-The Plan is listed as CHRISTUS Health Plan of Texas and Louisiana.
+The Plan is listed as CHRISTUS Health Plan Health Exchange.
 Providers should ensure they have a valid NPI on file with the health plan.

 Electronic Enrollment Status (270)